-Grants and contracts from the federal, state, or local governments, such as transportation grants or Housing and Urban Development Grants, should be offset, prior to reporting on the cost report, against the cost or group of costs for which the grant was intended.
-For example, if a grant was received from the Texas Department of Transportation (TX DOT) to assist in the purchase of a van, the amount of the grant would be deducted from the cost of the van, and only the remaining cost, if any, reported on the cost report as a depreciable asset.

-- A. Insurance, Vehicle Report the cost for insurance premiums or, in cases of self-insurance, allowable paid claims for vehicles.
-Report only the portion of the insurance expense directly related to the contracts to include in the Cost Report Group.
-See Insurance Building and Equipment above for details on proper reporting of Insurance expenses. - B. Interest, Vehicle Loans Report the interest from loans for vehicles or repairs/maintenance of vehicles used in the program.
-If a related party funded the loan, do not enter directly here.
-Enter through Step 8.c. - C. Property Tax, Vehicles Report any property tax paid on vehicles used in the program. - D. Maintenance, Repairs, Gas, and Oil Report the applicable amount of automobile expenses related to this program.
+- Report transportation expenses related only to the delivery of services.
+If a vehicle is used for personal and business use, vehicle logs must be maintained to document and remove expenses related to personal use. - Grants and contracts from the federal, state, or local governments, such as transportation grants or Housing and Urban Development Grants, should be offset before reporting on the cost report against the cost or group of costs for which the grant was intended.
+For example, if a grant were received from the Texas Department of Transportation (TX DOT) to assist in purchasing a van, the amount of the grant would be deducted from the cost of the van, and only the remaining cost, if any, would be reported on the cost report as a depreciable asset. - Insurance, Vehicle Report the cost for insurance premiums or, in cases of self-insurance, allowable paid claims for vehicles.
+Report only the portion of the insurance expense directly related to the contracts included in the Cost Report Group.
+See Insurance - Building and Equipment above for details on the proper reporting of Insurance expenses. - Interest, Vehicle Loans Report the interest from loans for vehicles or repairs/maintenance of vehicles used in the program.
+If a related-party funded the loan, do not enter directly here.
+Enter through Step 8.c. - Property Tax, Vehicles Report any property tax paid on vehicles used in the program. - Maintenance, Repairs, Gas, and Oil Report the applicable amount of automobile expenses related to this program.
 Personal use of vehicles must be documented and removed from the cost report.
 For cost-reporting purposes, repairs and maintenance expenses are categorized as ordinary or extraordinary repairs.